Broaden your perspective - Visit another university!

 The United States of America, Canada

-- The Fulbright Center : Finnish doctoral students and researchers can apply for scholarships for studies and research in the United States via the ASLA Fulbright grant programme.
+- The Fulbright Finland Foundation : Finnish doctoral students and researchers can apply for scholarships for studies and research in the United States via the ASLA Fulbright grant programme.
 TOEFL-test - in most cases also the GMAT-test - is required.
 Hanken also takes part in the Cost Share Programme, making it possibile for doctoral students, post docs and senior researchers to study / do research in the United States.
-Applications for Cost Share Scholarships are submitted to the Fulbright Centre, whereafter they are screened by Hanken.
-The final decision on awarding the scholarship is made by the Fulbright Center's, not by Hanken.
-The contact person at Hanken for the Cost Share Scholarships is the Scholarship Liaison Officer at the Centre for Research and International Affairs, who also informs staff and students about the call for applications (usually in the late spring, application deadline in the beginning of August).
-Application forms and instructions can be found on The Fulbright Center's website.
+Applications for Cost Share Scholarships are submitted to the Fulbright Finland Foundation, whereafter they are screened by Hanken.
+The final decision on awarding the scholarship is made by the Fulbright, not by Hanken.
+The contact person at Hanken for the Cost Share Scholarships is the Scholarship Liaison Officer at the Office of Research, International Affairs and Corporate Connections, who also informs staff and students about the call for applications (usually in the late spring, application deadline in the beginning of August).
+Application forms and instructions can be found on The Fulbright Finland Foundation website.

 - SCANCOR (Scandinavian Consortium for Organizational Research) at the Stanford University offers Hanken's doctoral students possibilities to study and research in the United States during a period of from one month to one year.
 More information can be found on the SCANCOR web page and via the Finnish board member, please see SCANCOR's home page, About SCANCOR-> Board.